marcuslavagnole/spatio_temporal_iv_regression/README.md

-Repository with R routines used in:
-[Spatio-temporal instrumental variables regression with missing data: A Bayesian approach](https://doi.org/10.1007/s10614-022-10269-z), Computational Economics, 62(1), 29-47, 2023.
+In this repository, one can find the R routines used in the article [Spatio-temporal instrumental variables regression with missing data: A Bayesian approach](https://doi.org/10.1007/s10614-022-10269-z), Computational Economics, 62(1), 29-47, 2023.

 **Authors**: